 Many people ask more about the reasoning behind rule 2 than rule 1.
 Rule 2 isn’t as clear, but still has an important purpose behind it.
 The first reason is that when you’re picking, especially when you’re starting out as a novice, it’s possible to break the lock.
 This can cause a large inconvenience and possibly an expensive bill from a locksmith.
 (This would definitely upset your landlord if he’s the one paying for that locksmith bill we talked about above.)
 This is especially true if you live in an apartment complex or any kind of building that is managed by one entity.
 It’s very common for these kinds of living spaces, hotels, and motels to use a “master key” system.
 This kind of system is set up by creating multiple shear lines with additional smaller pins in the pin stacks, called wafers.
 It allows for each unit in the building to have a key for each tenant that will only open that unit, but also allow a landlord or property manager to have one “master key” that will open all of the units.
 Because this kind of system uses these wafers, it’s a more complex system than a basic lock and can be more likely to break.

 The second reason for rule 2 is that the locksport community can sometimes be unfairly judged or have a negative, illegal, or “underground” connotation from people who don’t fully understand what locksport is all about.
 Being seen picking your front door by neighbors or opening filing cabinets without a key by your coworkers can send the wrong message about our community.
-Being seen doing these things might also send the wrong message about you.
+People who pick locks as a hobby are sadly sometimes misunderstood and being a small community, it’s important to protect the image of our passion.
+Furthermore, being seen doing these things might also send the wrong message about you.
 If you’re well known around the office for casually opening filing cabinets on your lunch break at work, the moment something goes missing, it can make people unjustly point the finger at you.
 There are a ton of locks around us and it may be easier than you think to get some practice locks of your own, even for free.